 March 14th, 2018|

 Our attorneys have helped countless injured people recover compensation after sustaining traumatic brain injuries.
-If you believe you have suffered a TBI because of another’s negligence, contact our personal injury attorneys today to schedule a free, no-obligation consultation.
+If you or a loved one has suffered a TBI because of another’s negligence, contact our personal injury attorneys today to schedule a free, no-obligation consultation.

 A traumatic brain injury, or TBI, is defined by the Centers for Disease Control and Prevention (CDC) as a “bump, blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.”
 A traumatic brain injury can affect a person physically, cognitively and emotionally.

 A traumatic brain injury can lead to devastating long-term side effects, including: